 6.3.
-Students must pass the following courses by the end of their second year.
+Students must pass the following courses by the end of their fifth academic quarter.
 Students may not receive a waiver for these courses:

-'''

-Communication 301 (S)

-Communication 311 (B+ or higher)

-Communication 314 (B+ or higher)

-Communication 317 (B+ or higher)

-Communication 318 (B+ or higher)
+Communication 301 (S) Communication 311 (B+ or higher) Communication 314 (B+ or higher) Communication 317 (B+ or higher) Communication 318 (B+ or higher)

-'''

-If any of these courses are not offered during the first six academic quarters of the student's Ph.D. program, the courses need not be taken.
 If the courses are not offered during the first five quarters of the student's Ph.D. program, the material will not be included in the qualifying exam.

-- 6.4.
+6.4.
 Students must pass (B- or higher) Statistics 160 or an alternate approved methods course by the end of the first five academic quarters.
 If students have completed the same material at another university, they may receive a waiver at the discretion of the faculty.
-To receive a waiver, the student must receive permission from the student's advisor and the Graduate Director and must confirm approval via an email (copied to all parties) to the Student Services Administrator. - 6.5.
+To receive a waiver, the student must receive permission from the student's advisor and the Graduate Director and must confirm approval via an email (copied to all parties) to the Student Services Administrator.

+6.5.
 Students must pass (B- or higher) one advanced methods/statistics course by the end of the first five academic quarters.
 The courses must be approved for this requirement by the student's advisor and the PhDC.
 The list of courses approved by the PhDC will be disclosed to all Communication Ph.D. students annually at the beginning of Autumn Quarter.
 Students may petition the PhDC to include additional courses under this requirement by emailing a syllabus for the course in question to the Student Services Administrator.